5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## About
 OpenCore and Clover EFI Folders for running macOS 10.13 to 13.1+ on a Lenovo ThinkPad T530.
 They utilize the new `ECEnabler.kext` which enables battery status read-outs without the need for additional Battery Patches.

 The OpenCore EFI also includes the latest Booter and Kernel patches which make use of macOSes virtualization capabilities (VMM) to spoof a special Board-ID which allows installing and running macOS Big Sur and Monterey with SMBIOS `MacBookPro10,1`for Ivy Bridge CPUs.
-With this, you can enjoy the benefits of optimal CPU Power Management *and* System Updates which wouldn't be possible when using the well-known`-no_compat_chack` boot arg.
+With this, you can enjoy the benefits of optimal CPU Power Management *and* System Updates which wouldn't be possible when using the well-known `-no_compat_chack` boot arg.
 If you want to know how these patches work, [read this](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof).

 :bulb: Although this EFI *might work* with the T430 and the X230, is was not intented for these ThinkPad models.
 So don't misuse issue reports for support requests!
 I will close such "issues" immediately!

 |:warning: Issues related to macOS 12+|
 |:------------------------------------|
 |**macOS Monterey and newer**: requires [**OCLP**](https://github.com/dortania/Opencore-Legacy-Patcher) to enable graphics acceleration
 | **macOS Ventura**: </br> • Requires a custom BIOS (like 1vyrain) with CFG Lock disabled in order to re-enable ACPI CPU Power Management.
-Using the `AppleCpuPmCfgLock` Quirk is not enough! </br> • Don't install macOS 13.3 beta yet.
-OCLP Root Patches currently don't work (metal-related)!
+Using the `AppleCpuPmCfgLock` Quirk is not enough! </br> • Don't install macOS 13.3 beta yet!
+OCLP Root Patches currently don't work (metal-related) – the system will get stuck during boot otherwise.
+In this case you have to boot in safe mode and uninstall them.

 ### Audio Working on Docking Stations
 I created my own AppleALC Layout-ID which supports the Lenovo Mini Dock 3 Type 4337 and 4338 Docking Stations.
 It uses **Layout-ID 39** and has been integrated into AppleALC since [version 1.7.3](https://github.com/acidanthera/AppleALC/releases/tag/1.7.3)